-- Get the number of strings per square inch by taking a piece of your existing cheesecloth and get a measuring stick.
+Get the number of strings per square inch by taking a piece of your existing cheesecloth and a measuring stick.
 Place the measuring stick horizontally on top of the existing cheesecloth and count the number of strings within one inch.
 Now turn the measuring stick vertically and count the number of strings within one inch.
 The two numbers you just counted should put you close to one of the weave count numbers (20x12, 20x16, 24x20, 28x24, 32x28, 40x32, 44x36) provided next to the photos above.

 Bleached vs Unbleached Cheesecloth:

-- BLEACHED Cheesecloth is used extensively in the Food Service Industry for basting, straining and filtering during food preparation processes.
+BLEACHED Cheesecloth is used extensively in the Food Service Industry for basting, straining, and filtering during food preparation processes.
 Bleached Cheesecloth has been processed to remove the impurities of natural cotton fibers such as seed particles and oils.
-Bleached Cheesecloth is processed to meet the medical grade specification for non-sterile gauze products.
+Bleached Cheesecloth is processed to meet the medical-grade specification for non-sterile gauze products.
 Bleached Cheesecloth is NOT a CHLORINE BLEACH.
 Non-Chlorine Bleach does NOT contain chemical binders.

-- UNBLEACHED Cheesecloth is generally not used in food preparation as it is in natural cotton state and has not been Bleached to remove the impurities.
+UNBLEACHED Cheesecloth is generally not used in food preparation as it is in a natural cotton state and has not been Bleached to remove the impurities.
 Too many cotton seeds and "pepper trash" in the material for use around food.